 Specialized curriculum - Whether you are preparing for your next production, college auditions or to sing at a specific event - students' goals are incredibly important to developing an individualized curriculum

-Students will work in a private studio in Monterey, CA, that includes a Yamaha keyboard and access to over 150 vocal selection books.
-Students will also have access to hundreds of cast recordings for reference.
-All sheet music/CD's are available for student use and are encouraged to use them.
+Both locations will have access to over 200 Broadway vocal selection books.
+All sheet music are available for student use and are encouraged to use them.

 College & Professional Auditions: